faogustavo/JSONApi/README.md

 To show how it works, we will use the default JSON that is on jsonapi.org homepage and on [raw folder](/app/src/main/res/raw/data.json).

 ### FIRST STEP - *Create your models*
-All models to be converted need to have two things.
+All models to be converted need to:

 * Inherit from [Resource](/JsonAPI/src/main/java/com/gustavofao/jsonapi/Models/Resource.java)
 * And have the [Type](/JsonAPI/src/main/java/com/gustavofao/jsonapi/Annotations/Type.java) annotation.